Generative Models for Crystalline Materials: Practical considerations

 \subsubsection{Engineering defects and disorder}

 While most of the previous generative approaches focus on ideal crystalline materials, real solids can contain defects and disorder due to, \textit{e.g.}, vacancies, substitutions, and dislocations.
 As these features can affect the final properties of the crystals, accounting for them is essential to bridge the gap between theoretical predictions and experimentally realizable materials.
 ML and generative models for engineering defects and incorporating disorder represent an important design opportunity for broad classes of functional materials, such as 2D materials, ferroelectrics, and small-gap semiconductors, wherein computational crystal structure generation was previously tedious and incomplete.
-Recent studies have begun addressing this challenge by developing models and frameworks capable of explicitly representing and learning from non-ideal structures. \citeauthor{Yang2025_DefectEng_1} introduced DefiNet, a defect-informed EGNN designed to capture the local geometries and interactions in point-defect structures~\cite{Yang2025_DefectEng_1}. \citeauthor{Frey2020_DefectEng_2} applied deep transfer learning to predict defect properties in 2D materials, identifying numerous dopant–defect combinations with potential for quantum emission and neuromorphic computing~\cite{Frey2020_DefectEng_2}.
-Mosquera-Lois et al. used a machine-learning surrogate model to accelerate defect structure relaxation, successfully predicting stable reconstructions for unseen materials and significantly reducing DFT~\cite{MosqueraLois2024_DefectEng_3}.
-Beyond point defects, \citeauthor{Petersen2025_DefectEng_4} developed Dis-GEN, the first generative model capable of producing symmetry-consistent disordered crystal structures with partial occupancies and vacancies, trained directly on ICSD data~\cite{Petersen2025_DefectEng_4}.
-Finally, \citeauthor{Jakob2025_DefectEng_5} introduced ML classifiers to predict the likelihood of crystallographic disorder in inorganic compounds, providing a path toward disorder-aware materials discovery workflows that better mirror experimental realities~\cite{Jakob2025_DefectEng_5}.
-Together, these developments mark an important shift from modeling perfect crystals toward embracing the inherent complexity of real materials by incorporating defects and disorder.
+Recent studies have begun addressing this challenge by developing models and frameworks capable of explicitly representing and learning from non-ideal structures.
+It is worth noting that, to date, most approaches in the literature addressing defects and disorder rely on conventional ML models with the ability to complement generative frameworks through screening, prediction, or post-processing.
+Only a limited number of works, to the best of our knowledge, directly incorporate defects or disorder within the structure generation process itself.